mojout/tourist_app/README.md

-# REST API for for the Federation of Sports Tourism of Russia - pereval.online website
+# :sunrise_over_mountains: Tourist app - REST API for for the Federation of Sports Tourism of Russia - pereval.online website
 The Federation for Sports Tourism in Russia maintains a database of mountain passes that receives tourist contributions.
 The FSTR group of experts verifies the information and saves it to the database.
 This is an API solution for a mobile application, which can be used by tourists to submit mountain pass data and send it to FSTR once they have internet access.

 When tourists reach a mountain pass, they can take pictures and use the mobile application to submit the information.
 Once a tourist clicks "Send", the mobile application calls submitData method, which accepts data in JSON format.